 If we have the create meeting functionality turned on, we'll need to create some rules around that.
 In this article, we'll walk you through the options we have for setting up rules in the site.

-Spacing is the break between meetings.
+Spacing - the break between meetings.
 If you have 15 minute meetings, with a 5 minute break between each meeting, then this field would be set to 5.

-Resize to is if you are allowing attendees to create meetings.
-This setting will allow them to make the meeting longer or shorter in this time increment.
-So if Resize is set to 10 minutes, when someone selects a time to meet.
-They can make the meeting 10, 20, 30 minutes, etc, longer or shorter than the standard size.
-If set to 0, then they cannot make the meeting longer or shorter.
+Resize To - if you are allowing attendees to create their own meetings, this setting will allow them to make the meeting longer or shorter by whatever increment of time that you choose; if this value is set to 10 minutes, users will be able to lengthen or shorten their meetings by increments of 10, if set to 0, then they cannot make the meeting longer or shorter.

 Drag to is if you are allowing attendees to make their own 1:1 meetings.
 This setting will allow them to drag the meeting to a different time in whatever increments specified in this field.
 If Drag to is set to 5 minutes, when someone selects a meeting time, they would then be able to drag the meeting to be 5, 10, 15 minutes, etc, later or earlier.
 If set to 0, then they cannot move the meeting earlier or later

 Duration - Do not use this option when using advanced meetings.
 This forces meetings to be a specific length and conflicts with slot duration.